lmldvd/lmldvd.github.io/_posts/2020-06-09-dinner-sketch-5.md

 description: Everyday (or so) I will practice drawing on paper.
 Usually pencils or ink pens are used but occasionally you will see watercolor or mixed media.
 ---

-{% include elements/figure.html image="https://i.imgur.com/TonbwjQ.jpg" caption="Thin Speghetti with Basil Sea Salt" %}
+{% include elements/figure.html image="https://i.imgur.com/TonbwjQ.jpg" caption="Thin Spaghetti with Basil Sea Salt" %}

 ## Illustrating (messy) food